AdamWilsonLabEDU/GEO511_2020/PackageIntro.md

 # Description

-Each student will be expected to introduce a package (or two) that is relevant to their research interests in a 5 minute presentation during a class session.
+Each student will be expected to introduce an R-related resource that is relevant to their research interests in a 5 minute presentation during a class session.
+Most students elect to introduce an R package, but you could also introduce a data source, interesting blog, etc., as long as it's relevant to the course.
+If you are aren't sure, please ask Professor Wilson.
 The objectives are:

 * Learn how to find/download/install a new package and learn how to use it
 * Teach your peers about existing R packages that may be useful in their research